mcpcpc/cs2040/README.md

 Connect power to the servo controller.
 The servo motors may immediately begin to move in order to establish a known starting position.
-After the initial position of each motor is verified, there is a 3 second delay before the actual sequencing of the servos begins.
+After the initial position of each motor is set, there is a 3 second delay before the actual sequencing of the servos begins.

 ### Powering Down